Functional Osteopathy for Animals - information

 Animal Osteopathy International

-Animal Osteopathy International is a dynamic initiative which focuses on professional training, postgraduate education, accredited pathways of learning, and international collaborations for the betterment of new generations of practitioners and discerning owners who want to know more about their pets/animals.
+Animal Osteopathy International is an educational establishment of excellence, that focuses its professional training on professional and clinical needs.
+Whilst also working on international collaborations for the betterment of animals worldwide, and new generations of practitioners and discerning owners.

-Our teachers are all in animal practice, with decades of collective experience.
+AOI teachers range from osteopaths to veterinarians to physiotherapists, and all are in practice.
+Collectively, they have with decades experience.
 Meaning that they offer up to date information and experience for all with whom they teach.
 We also support graduates of our own, who wish to become AOI teachers and are always happy to engage with other animal organisations or charities.

-Animal Osteopathy International “We deliver high quality education for the betterment of animal welfare and because we want o produce graduates who are safe and competent.
+Animal Osteopathy International “We deliver high quality education for the betterment of animal welfare and because we want to produce graduates who are safe and clinically competent.
 We have trained hundreds of students and owners over the last decade, producing some of the finest MSc. animal osteopaths in the industry.
-I am very proud of that fact” Dustie Houchin – Animal Osteopathic Consultant to the European School of Osteopathy, Kent, UK.
+I am very proud of that fact” Dustie Houchin – Executive Head

 - Presenting picture – signs and symptoms;